Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 Though the holiday falls on Sept.
 16, celebrations in Chicago span more than a week and draw hundreds of thousands of participants.
 Festivities will kick off with a Saturday parade through the heavily Mexican Pilsen neighborhood and continue with car caravans and lively street parties.

-But this year the typically joyful period coincides with Trump's threats to add Chicago to the list of other Democrat-led cities he has targeted for expanded federal enforcement.
-His administration has said it will step up immigration enforcement in Chicago, as it did in Los Angeles, and would deploy National Guard troops to help fight crime.
+But this year the typically joyful period coincides with Trump's threats to add Chicago to the list of other Democratic-led cities he has targeted for expanded federal enforcement.
+His administration has said it will step up immigration enforcement in Chicago, as it did in Los Angeles, and would deploy National Guard troops.
 In addition to sending troops to Los Angeles in June, Trump deployed them last month in Washington, D.C., as part of his unprecedented law enforcement takeover of the nation’s capital.

-Although details about the promised Chicago operation have been sparse, local opposition is already widespread and includes suburban communities with their own bases of immigrant communities.
+Although details about the promised Chicago operation have been sparse, there's already widespread opposition extending into the suburbs.
 State and city leaders have said they plan to sue the Trump administration.

 Mixed feelings about postponing festivities